Chondroitin: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-Chondroitin has anti-arthritic effects through the stimulation of proteoglycan synthesis (it is a glycoprotein, a combination of a protein and a glycosaminoglycan) and the reduction of the catabolic activity of chondrocytes (the cells composing cartilage).
-It inhibits the synthesis of proteolytic enzymes and has anti-inflammatory activity and actions on osteoblasts in subchondral bone, with a reduction in bone resorption.
-Furthermore, chondroitin seems to protect cartilage from degradation by inhibiting synovial fluid enzymes, such as elastase and hyaluronidase, which damage articular cartilage.
-It improves the nutrition of chondrocytes by increasing the production of hyaluronic acid in joint cells and thus the fluid content of the extracellular matrix, which not only acts as a shock absorber but also brings nutrients into the cartilage.
+Chondroitin exerts anti-arthritic effects by stimulating the synthesis of proteoglycans (it is a glycoprotein, a combination of a protein and a glycosaminoglycan) and by reducing the catabolic activity of chondrocytes (the cells that make up cartilage).
+Indeed, it inhibits the synthesis of proteolytic enzymes and has anti-inflammatory activity and effects on osteoblasts in the subchondral bone, with a decrease in bone resorption.
+Moreover, chondroitin appears to protect cartilage against degradation by inhibiting enzymes in the synovial fluid, such as elastase and hyaluronidase, which damage articular cartilage.
+It improves the nutrition of chondrocytes by increasing the production of hyaluronic acid in joint cells and therefore the fluid content of the extracellular matrix, which not only acts as a shock absorber but also supplies nutrients to the cartilage.

 Usages associés